Axlfc/python3-course/Django_exercises/Tema_1/README.md

    def greet(request):
        return HttpResponse("Hello, World!")
    ```

+Make sure to include the `request` parameter in the greet method to access the incoming request.

 5. **Create a URL mapping:** Open the `helloworld/urls.py` file in a text editor and add the following code to map the `greet` view to a URL: